CarlMungazi/sourcecodeadventures/_posts/2017-07-24-mithril-hyperscript.md

 }
 ```
 This if statement is doing the following:
-- If we have been given three arguments, we assign the third argument (which can be an array (mithril vnodes), string, number or boolean) to the `children` variable.
+- If we have been given three arguments, we assign the third argument (which can be an array (Mithril vnodes), string, number or boolean) to the `children` variable.
 And if this third argument is not an array, we turn it into one.
 - If we have not been given three arguments we assign an empty array to `children`.
 The while statement only runs in the event we have splat arguments (if the argument is an array, you can omit the square brackets and have a variable number of arguments in the method instead).
-A splat argument in the context of this function means that `m("div", {id: "foo"}, ["a", "b", "c"])` can also be written as `m("div", {id: "foo"}, "a", "b", "c")`, which is essentially what we do in mithril a lot.
+A splat argument in the context of this function means that `m("div", {id: "foo"}, ["a", "b", "c"])` can also be written as `m("div", {id: "foo"}, "a", "b", "c")`, which is essentially what we do in Mithril a lot.
 At the end of this, `children` holds an array of the arguments passed into the function.

 ```javascript
 var normalized = Vnode.normalizeChildren(children)